geektoto/card-miniprogram/README.md

 ### How do I add an exception?

-If you use a non-whitelisted algorithm and you are sure that it is sa
+If you use a non-whitelisted algorithm and you are sure that it is safe, you can add a `@SuppressCryptoWarning(issue = "url-to-issue")` to your code.
+Note that the `url-to-issue` has